MachineNeil/online-certificates/README.md

 # online-certifications

-The purpose of this repository is to showcase my self-motivated, curiosity-driven, hands-on development in data science.
+The purpose of this repository is to showcase my self-motivated, hands-on development in data science.
 Specifically, my goal is the mastery of artificial intelligence and its myriad derivatives from a technical perspective, so this will be an ever-evolving endeavor. which I attempt to classify with the aid of the following Venn diagram

 <p align="center">
   <img src="https://github.com/MachineNeil/online-certifications/assets/112895385/55ef28b7-8267-4722-9f9f-27eaf72aa8ae"/>